Dashrath Manjhi: Accident and road building

-He said, "When I started hammering the hill, people called me a lunatic but that steeled my resolve."
+He said, "When I started hammering the hill, people called me a lunatic, but that steeled my resolve."

 He completed the work in 22 years (1960–1982).
 This path reduced the distance between the Atri and Wazirganj sectors of Gaya district from 55 to 15 km.
 Though he was mocked for his efforts, Manjhi's work has made life easier for people of the Gehlaur village.
-Later, Manjhi said, "Though most villagers taunted me at first, there were quite a few who lent me support later by giving me food and helping me buy my tools."
+Manjhi recalled later that "though most villagers taunted me at first, there were quite a few who lent me support later by giving me food and helping me buy my tools."

-Official roads between his village in Atri and Wazirganj, over the path he carved, were only built after his death in 2007.
+Official roads between his village in Atri and Wazirganj, over the path he carved, were built after his death in 2007.

 Death

-Manjhi was diagnosed with gallbladder cancer and was admitted to the All India Institutes of Medical Sciences (AIIMS) in New Delhi on 23 July 2007.
+Manjhi was diagnosed with gallbladder cancer and was admitted to AIIMS New Delhi on 23 July 2007.
 He died there on 17 August 2007.
 He was given a state funeral by the Government of Bihar.

 For his feat, Manjhi became popularly known as the 'Mountain Man'.
-The Bihar government also proposed his name for the Padma Shree award in 2006 in the social service sector.
+The Bihar government also proposed his name for the Padma Shri award in 2006 in the social service sector.

 A stamp featuring Dashrath Manjhi was released by India Post in the "Personalities of Bihar" series on 26 December 2016.

 In popular culture

 Dashrath Manjhi's story has been the subject of at least one documentary and several dramatic treatments in Indian film and television.

 The first of these was a supporting character based on Manjhi in the 1998 Kannada-language movie Bhoomi Thayiya Chochchala Maga.
-Manjhi's story also had a minor role in a later Kannada film, 2011's Olave Mandara directed by Jayatheertha.
+Manjhi's story also had a minor role in a later Kannada film, 2011's Olave Mandara, directed by Jayatheertha.

-In 2011, director Kumud Ranjan working for the state-owned Films Division of India produced a documentary based on Manjhi's life titled The Man Who Moved the Mountain.
+In 2011, director Kumud Ranjan, working for the state-owned Films Division of India, produced a documentary based on Manjhi's life titled The Man Who Moved the Mountain.

 In August 2015, a Hindi movie Manjhi – The Mountain Man was released and well received.
 The movie was directed by Ketan Mehta.
 Nawazuddin Siddiqui played the role of Manjhi along with Radhika Apte as Falguni Devi.

 The first episode of Season 2 of the Aamir Khan hosted TV Show Satyamev Jayate, aired in March 2014, was dedicated to Dashrath Manjhi.
-Aamir Khan and Rajesh Ranjan also met Bhagirath Manjhi and Basanti Devi, son and daughter-in-law of Manjhi, and promised to provide financial help.
+Aamir Khan and Rajesh Ranjan also met Bhagirath Manjhi and Basanti Devi, son and daughter-in-law of Manjhi, respectively, and promised to provide financial help.
 However, Basanti Devi died due to her inability to afford medical care on 1 April 2014.